lupettohf/AFKBot/README.md

 	"webhook": settings for the Discord Webhook.
 		"sendMessage": true/false.
 Print chat in a channel with a webhook and receive notifications if something happens to the bot.
 		"webhookUrl": URL of the webhook.
+		"userIDToPing: ID so that the webhook pings you on Discord when something happens.
+WARNING: It's the ID of the user, not the USERNAME.
+You need to enable Developer Mode to get an ID of a user.
  2. In your Command Line, repeat number 4 from "Install"; navigate to the folder where the files are located.
  3. To start the bot, just type in: